John brings knowledge and leadership to the team with extensive experience in film and television spanning 40 years.

 investor filmonomics database, Jason received a credit score of 86, placing him in 6th position overall (from 41,000 users) in box office totals.
 The films he has worked on have made over US$10 billion.

 With over 26 years in the film industry, including long periods in New York, Los Angeles, London and New Zealand, Jason has been part of teams professionally acclaimed for their work on films such as The Lord of the Rings trilogy, King Kong, Tintin, District 9, World War Z, The Iron Lady, The Chronicles of Narnia.
-He has worked on films by noted directors including Peter Jackson, Steven Spielberg, James Cameron, Mike Leigh, Woody Allen and Jim Jarmusch.
+He has worked on films by noted directors including Peter Jackson, Steven Spielberg, James Cameron, Mike Leigh, and Jim Jarmusch.

 Brian is the executive director of Shoreline Partners, which provides planning, mergers & acquisitions and governance services.
 He enjoys working in the digital and creative sectors.
 He has over 25 years of commercial experience and maintains relationships in Europe and Asia.
 Brian is a member of the New Zealand Institute of Directors and holds Bachelors of Commerce & Arts degrees from Victoria University Wellington.